Constraint polynomial approach -- an alternative to the functional Bethe Ansatz method?: Introduction

 \section{Introduction}

 The Schr\"odinger equation ($\hbar=2m=1$)

-for a number of quasi-exactly solvable potentials $V$ can on using a suitable substitution be recast in the same basic form as \cite{HaS,PBss,BP,BPdw,KK}
+for a number of quasi-exactly solvable potentials $V$ can on using a suitable substitution be recast in the same basic form as \cite{HaS,PBss,BP,BPdw,KK,Ishk18,IshcH,Ishk17}

 where $a_3, a_2, a_1, b_2, b_1, b_0, c_1, c_0$ are constant parameters.
-Eq. (\ref{qese}) is a particular type of ordinary differential equations (ODE) with polynomial coefficients for which a general concept of gradation slicing has been recently employed in order to analyze their polynomial solutions \cite{AMcp}.
-The usefulness of theory has been demonstrated on the examples of various Rabi models \cite{AMcp}.
+This form corresponds to the general Heun equation \cite{T16,TPR16,Ishk18}, and its confluent \cite{IshcH} and bi-confluent \cite{Ishk17} forms, provided that one of the regular singular points is at $z=0$.
+Eq. (\ref{qese}) is a particular type of more general ordinary differential equation (ODE) with polynomial coefficients for which a general concept of gradation slicing has been recently employed in order to analyze their polynomial solutions \cite{AMcp}.
+Gradation slicing is universal and easily applicable algorithmic recursive approach for obtaining polynomial solutions which does not require any a priori knowledge about hidden algebraic structure of ODE.
+Its usefulness has been so far demonstrated on the examples of various Rabi models \cite{AMcp}.